NYUAD-CRC/crc-docs/source/hpc/software/conda_migrate.rst

 .. code-block:: shell

-        conda-migrate -d <path to a directory > [--all]
+        conda-migrate -d <path to a directory in scratch> [--all]

 Here's the step-by-step process the tool follows:

 1. The tool scans the directory for valid Conda environments and presents the user with a list of environments to migrate.
-2. Selected environments are serialized into YAML files and stored in $HOME/conda/yaml.
+2. Selected environments are serialized into YAML files and stored in ``$HOME/.conda/yaml``.
-3. Environments are then cloned individually to the ``$HOME/conda/envs`` directory.
+3. Environments are then cloned individually to the ``$HOME/.conda/envs`` directory.
 4. Following successful cloning, the tool performs a comparison between the old and new environments.
 5. If the cloned environment in ``$HOME`` matches the old environment in ``$SCRATCH``, the tool removes the old environment from ``$SCRATCH``.
 6. Finally, the tool cleans up Conda cache files and updates certain Conda variables that previously pointed to ``$SCRATCH``.